How do we use mathematical induction to prove identities involving sums of a sequence?

 Prove identities for sums of series using the principle of mathematical induction

 A focused answer to the HSC Maths Extension 1 dot point on induction proofs of series identities.
-The base case, induction hypothesis, induction step, and conclusion, applied to sums of integers, squares, cubes and geometric-like patterns, with worked examples.
+The principle as a chain of dominoes, the standard four-part structure, the split-off-the-last-term technique that drives every inductive step, the four sum formulas worth memorising, and fully worked proofs for sums of integers, squares, cubes, geometric series and partial-fraction telescoping sums.

 Have a quick question?
 Jump to the Q&A page